pfsense/docs/source/vpn/openvpn/openvpn-adapter-address-icmp-behavior.rst

 There are many cases where the far side of an OpenVPN tunnel **can** respond to ping, but not the local.
 This is also counter-intuitive, but works especially in cases where there is a site-to-site link.
-If the server shows its tun addresses as “x.x.x.1 -> x.x.x.2” and the client shows the reverse - “x.x.x.2 -> x.x.x.1”, then the far side will likely respond to ping from both ends.
+If the server shows its tun addresses as "x.x.x.1 -> x.x.x.2" and the client shows the reverse - "x.x.x.2 -> x.x.x.1", then the far side will likely respond to ping from both ends.

-In contrast, when using “topology subnet” these virtual addresses and /30 subnets are not used so these issues are not present.
+In contrast, when using "topology subnet" these virtual addresses and /30 subnets are not used so these issues are not present.